Curtis S. Chin: Economic and public affairs commentary

-Chin remains a powerful voice for issues related to “responsible development,” that is economic development that embraces “people, planet and partnership” with a particular regard for the weakest and most vulnerable, including women and children.
+Chin remains a voice for issues related to “responsible development,” that is economic development that embraces “people, planet and partnership” with a particular regard for the weakest and most vulnerable, including women and children.
 From Fortune magazine to Milken Institute global conference appearances, he advocates for partnership across the public, private and not-for-profit sectors.

-He is a contributor to global publications and media outlets including the Bangkok Post, Japan Times, The Nation, The Straits Times, Nikkei Asian Review, The New York Times, Project Syndicate, South China Morning Post and The Wall Street Journal.
+He is a contributor to global publications and media outlets including the Bangkok Post, Japan Times, The Nation, The Straits Times, Nikkei Asian Review, The New York Times, Project Syndicate, South China Morning Post, and The Wall Street Journal.
 He appears regularly on BBC, Bloomberg TV, CNBC and other media outlets.
 In articles and interviews, he speaks out against “the little BRIC,” has raised the visibility of issues related to development and the most vulnerable, and advocates for closer relations between the United States and Asia.

 Chin is represented by speakers bureaus, Chartwell Partners of London and The Insight Bureau of Singapore.

-In 2016, he launched the YouTube channel “Asia Minute with Curtis S. Chin” to help bring his message about the importance of the Asia-Pacific region and its development issues to a younger, global audience.
+In 2016, Chin launched the YouTube channel “Asia Minute with Curtis S. Chin” to help bring his message about the importance of the Asia-Pacific region and its development issues to a younger, global audience.

 Chin is the author of the Japanese bestseller, “Writing your way into business and law school,” published by ALC Press.